oda-hub/release-notes/README.md

 # Release notes 21.10.0003

 `21.10.0003` is a patch release.
-For details on the current feature relese please see release notes of [21.10.0000](https://github.com/oda-hub/release-notes/tree/deff2eaf328978e66d9a8494050ca8bf983aa102).
+For details on the current feature relese please see release notes of [21.10.0000](https://github.com/oda-hub/release-notes/tree/21.10.0000).

 We fixed several bugs and improved user experience, as described below.
 Some of the changes simplify process of running large requests (over 20k ScW).
 Note that for now, requests of this size can be only submitted upon special agreement.

-## User experience
+## User experience improvements

 * Some improvements in error reporting in frontend an API.
 * More clear note in the email about expiration time of the URL in the cases when these URLs are temporary.